 Date enacted or revised:

-To ensure compliance with SACSCOC standards and Louisiana Board of Regents, University of Louisiana System, and University policies, completion of degree requirements must be verified and certified by appropriate academic departments and colleges as well as the Office of the Registrar.
+To ensure compliance with SACSCOC Requirements and Louisiana Board of Regents, University of Louisiana System, and University policies, completion of degree requirements must be verified and certified by appropriate academic departments and colleges as well as the Office of the Registrar.
 The degree certification policy is intended to outline this process to ensure integrity and accuracy in the awarding of degrees and certificates.

 Identification and Review of Degree Candidates

 A student becomes a “degree candidate” in the term in which all degree requirements are intended to be met.
 To declare the intent to graduate, a student completes and submits an application for degree for each degree to be awarded to his/her academic department.
 Each academic department notifies the Office of the Registrar of potential degree candidates by submitting the approved applications for degree and any other required documentation, such as degree plans and minor forms, to that office by the date designated on the University calendar for each term.